Do you 'zz' old files rather than deleting them?Last updated by Ben Neoh [SSW] about 1 month ago.See history

 When you are regularly creating new releases of a cool .NET application or simply producing new proposals in Microsoft Word, files will inevitably become outdated.
-Rather than hit the DELETE key put a 'zz' at the front of the filename.
-The old versions should not be deleted straight away - it is just an unnecessary risk!
+Rather than deleting them, put a 'zz' at the front of the filename.
+These old versions should not be deleted straight away - it is just an unnecessary risk!
 The zz'd files can remain there until you need more space, then you should delete them.

-Note: Other systems are used that are less aggressive than our 'zz' rule.
+Other systems are used that are less aggressive than this 'zz' rule.

-- In HTML, the keyword deprecated is used.
+- In HTML content, the keyword deprecated is often used